MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 ## Use cloud-based recording

-If the [explicit recording consent for Teams Audio Conferencing](/microsoftteams/conferencing-recording-consent) is enabled and you record a call, some unexpected behavior might occur such as users can't unmute themselves.

 1. Select the **Recording** button (![Start recording button.](media/RAHL_CallRecording_StartButton.png)).

     ![Screenshot of Dynamics 365 Remote Assist on HoloLens, showing the record button.](media/03.00-call.png)